ndegealbert/URL-Shortener-in-Go/README.md

 ## Features

 - Generate short URLs for long links.
-- Redirect to the original URL using the short code.
+- Redirect to the original URL using the shortcode.
 - Lightweight and easy to deploy.
 - Built with `net/http` and `gorilla/mux` for request handling.
 - SQLite database for storage.